Switching your old office phones to a new system can seem like a daunting task that leaves you wondering – why switch to VoIP?

-VoIP scales as your business grows
+VoIP Scales as your Company Grows

 Tip: Make a list and see how many of the phones sitting around your office actually need unique phone numbers.
 Now multiply that number by however much the monthly cost is for each of those numbers and you’ll start to see how it adds up.

-2. Avoid “Unlimited” Calling Plans
+2. Stay Away from “Unlimited” Calling Plans

-3. Migrate to a Cloud-Based PBX
+3. Switch to a Cloud-Based PBX.

 Switching to VoIP